 Bring the magic of a haunted house attraction to your front yard with realistic Halloween figures that move, light up and make sounds.

 Animatronics are some of the best Halloween decorations available.
-Lure your guests into a haunted swamp complete with skeletal alligators and a doglike creature with crimson eyes.
+Lure your guests in with wild dragons, cackling witches or a wolfish creature with crimson eyes.

 Stack Up the Skulls